Notable Streets and County Highways in Lauderdale County, Mississippi

 8th Street

-Location: Meridian, MS. From 22nd Ave in Downtown west to MS 19 near College Park.
+Location: Meridian, MS. From 22nd Ave in downtown Meridian westward to MS 19 near College Park.

 Functional Classification: Principal Arterial